-- These machine learning systems use automated data analysis.
+New platform systems are basically run off automated data analysis.
 In turn, enabling retailing powerhouse teams like WooliesX to create models that can make useful predictions about other similar data.

 - The first reason is the ability to test and measure.
-With the right safeguards, retail giants can deploy AI and test and measure consumer responses to prices, products, promotions, stores appearance, layout etc. They can also directly measure the effect on their bottom line quite quickly.
+With the right safeguards, retail giants can deploy new IT.
+Then test and measure consumer responses to prices, products, promotions, stores appearance, layout, etc. They can also directly measure the effect on their bottom line quite quickly.

 - The second reason is the small chance of a mistake.
-An airport using AI to land a passenger aircraft cannot make a mistake for it might kill people.
-An AI app deployed in retail that makes millions of decisions every day can afford to make some mistakes.
+An AI app like Scan&Go that makes millions of decisions every day can afford to make some mistakes.
 They’ll definitely make fewer mistakes than humans.
 What’s more, they speed throughput/foot traffic in the store.
 As long as the overall effect is positive, the cost of mistakes is less.

 The real challenge still remaining for supermarkets, then is how to apply IT.
 On how to ensure they’re setting the right price and the right promotion to the right product and right customer.
 By no means, an easy task.

 - Retail pricing optimisation is a sophisticated undertaking, requiring data analysis at a basic level for each customer, product and transaction.

 - For it to be effective, continuous factors need to be analysed; like how sales are impacted by changing price points over time, seasonality, weather and competitors’ promotions, segmentation.

 - A well-programmed IT pricing system can factor in all of these variations, combining them with additional details such as; purchase histories, product preferences and a lot more to develop the right pricing method suited to maximise revenue and profit.